Nino-cunei/uruk/docs/transcription.md

 the whole set is not meaningful.
 The main identification of tablets is by their **catalogId** (in this case *P number*), not by any sequence number within the corpus.

+We also added the feature **excavation**, containing the excavation number(s) of the tablet.
+These numbers are given in the full source files as metadata;
+they are not in the pure transcription files on which the rest of the conversion is based.

 Subsequent lines starting with `#` or `@object` are treated as [*comments*](#comment).